 Many women struggle to find a good way to deal with their menstrual flow during exercise, especially with prolonged activities.
 If you’re expecting your period during a race try to be prepared with supplies.
 These can be carried in a sealed plastic bag in a pocket or waist pack.
 You may also find that the race medical stations have emergency hygiene products.
 If you need help with cramps and body aches it’s best to stick with Tylenol.

 Most women find that wearing pads can be awkward due to them shifting around while running and they can often cause chaffing.
 I remember wearing a pad early on in my running journey when I didn’t know better.
 It started migrating down my leg which was uncomfortable and embarrassing.

 A great product developed in recent years are period underwear that have liners to absorb flow.
 I use a brand called Thinx when I’m not exercising because I don’t like wearing underwear while running.
 But some runners find that a sport version of period underwear work for them.

 A popular option is wearing tampons but many women find that this doesn’t work as well for longer events, if their flow is heavy, or during water sports.

 My favorite option is using a reusable menstrual cup.
 They’re flexible silicone cups that you insert which form a seal to collect the menstrual flow.
-Unlike tampons they don’t collect bacteria that can cause inflections like toxic shock syndrome so you can leave them in for 8-12 hours if needed.
+Unlike tampons they don’t collect bacteria that can cause infections like toxic shock syndrome so you can leave them in for 8-12 hours if needed.
 They often hold several tampons worth of flow and are comfortable while running.
-If needed you can also empty, rinse, and reinsert.
+If needed you can also remove, empty, rinse, and reinsert.
 I’ve used the brands Luna Cup and Diva Cup with great results but there are now dozens on the market.
 It can take a while to get the hang of them and like any device it’s important to practice during your training so that you feel confident using it on race day.